yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-enrollment-android.md

 ```

-> 🚧 PCI Compliance
->
-> Ensure you adhere to best practices for managing sensitive card data.
-Without PCI certification, you are prohibited from storing any card data except for the token provided by the SDK.

 The `apiClientEnroll.continueEnrollment` function returns an Observable type that extends `LiveData`.
 You can observe the response as a standard `LiveData` with type `SingleLiveEvent<Map<String, Any?>>`.
 This `LiveData` emits only once and returns a `Map` containing the complete response.
 Below is an example response from calling `apiClientEnroll.continueEnrollment`:

 ```json